SirMekus/mmuo/Readme.md

 </script>
 ```

-> Please note that some features in this package, if you're coming from previous/older version have been moved to a new repo/package.
-Visit the package's repository for more information.
+> Please note that some features in this package (AJAX request, Alert, etc), if you're coming from previous/older version, have been moved to a new repo/package - Ije.
+Visit the [Ije](https://www.github.com/SirMekus/ije) repository for more information.

 Please note that the `defaultEventListeners` registers multiple events in the DOM.
 However, there may be case(s) where you just need to register or use a single event.
 In this case you should just import the needed event only.
 The event name is usually the function name suffixed with `'Event'`.